MarkTiedemann/marktiedemann.github.io/index.md

 I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
 This means I work best in the afternoon, evening, sometimes late at night, but absolutely _not_ in the morning hours.
 After having a good night's sleep, I usually start my work around noon.

-#### # A bit more about me

 I'm pretty comfortable in both front- and backend, and I dabble in (dev) ops from time to time.
 I think _no code_ `>` correct code `>` simple, maintainable code `>` performant code, but I'm willing to throw exceptions for good reasons on a case by case basis.

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
-And if I didn't, I probably had a bluescreen or, worse, got distracted learning something new, drifting off into the depths of the internet or the command line for a few hours...
+And if I didn't, I probably had a bluescreen or, worse, got distracted learning something new, drifting off into the depths of the internet or the terminal for a few hours...

 Being both an imperfect perfectionist and/or a minimalist, I probably enjoy refactoring and code reviews more than the average person.
 Plus, I hate typos.

+I like to share knowledge!
+Of all sorts, from technical tutorials for my co-workers (e.g. _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.

 #### # Any questions?
 Wanna say hello?